rjurga/plasmon-fluorescence/README.md

 - Request features through GitHub.
 - Fork the repository to implement changes and create a pull request.

-Although the goals of the software are narrow and well-defined, features and pull requests that fit in this scope will be considered.
+Although the goals of this software are narrow and well-defined, features and pull requests that fit in this scope will be considered.

 # License